justinmahar/gatsby-starter-mdx-launchpad/README.md

 const devPostNodes: MdxData[] = postsData?.devPosts?.nodes ? postsData.devPosts.nodes : [];
 ```

+This will query for all posts in the category `development`.

 ## Adding Partial Content

 Content partials are pieces of MDX markdown that you can embed in any of your components.